 What does the mobile-enabled enterprise data center of the future look like?
 That depends on how the word "future" is defined.
-The shift to mobile computing in the workplace is happening so fast that even a three-year plan might prove no match for reality, as evidenced by the fact that the iPad
+The shift to mobile computing in the workplace is happening so fast that even a three-year plan might prove no match for reality, as evidenced by the fact that the iPad has only been around since 2010.

 "Now, millions of these workers use these tablets in the enterprise every day, and the tablet market is just the tip of the mobility iceberg.
 Just below the surface lies a torrent of innovations that include mobile applications, social media, mobile health, cloud computing, mobile payment, interconnected machines, mobile collaboration and wireless technologies," Gartner Inc. advised technical professionals in a report published in April.